-In general, the combined dataset will be comprised of multiple spectral segments, to be fitted simultaneously.
+In general, the dataset to be fitted will comprised multiple spectral segments, to be modelled simultaneously.
+By ``spectral segment'', we mean simply a short section of the spectrum that we wish to fit that is flanked by continuum regions in which no absorption is detected.
 In Stage 1, partially for computing speed considerations, we first build a preliminary model prior to modelling the entire dataset.
-The choice of the {\it primary reference transition} (or {\it transitions}) or a {\it primary reference species} is important.
+The choice of the {\it primary transition(s)} is important.

 A simple example might be fitting an absorption system comprised of multiple FeII transitions and the MgII 2796/2803 doublet.
 Let us assume, in this example, that all transitions fall longwards of the Lyman-$\alpha$ forest.
 If this is a damped Lyman-$\alpha$ system in which both MgII lines are mostly saturated, the sensible primary species choice is FeII.